|Holidays Shabbat Chabad-houses Chassidism Subscribe Calendar Links|

 In this box we have listed the Torah Lessons for this year.

 The Torah Lessons below in the text are as they were in the original edition.

-Exercise for the day: When helping someone extend yourself in the fullest way; offer a smile or a loving gesture.From:A Spiritual Guide to the counting of the OmerForty-Nine Steps to Personal RefinementThe Forty-Nine Days of Sefirahby Simon Jacobson$7.95 Soft Cover
+Exercise for the day: Begin bonding with a new person or experience you love by committing designated time each day or week to spend together constructively.From:A Spiritual Guide to the counting of the OmerForty-Nine Steps to Personal RefinementThe Forty-Nine Days of Sefirahby Simon Jacobson$7.95 Soft Cover

 Copyright © 1996 by - Vaad Hanochos Hatmimim788 Eastern Parkway - Brooklyn NY 11213718-774-6448 - email: email@example.com